NeuroDataDesign/orange-panda-f16s17/README.md

 ## Current functionality:

 In our [schematic](https://www.lucidchart.com/documents/view/ca99b646-c76a-42ef-8083-cacf3ada2c43), an overview of the pipeline is shown.
 Each box in this overview is a link, which will direct you to a detailed scientific notebook detailing the step.

-### About this project
-We (rmarren1, nkumarcc) are undergraduate computer science students at Johns Hopkins University.
-The goal of this project is to create a web-service which will allow any scientist or researcher to find, process, and analyze large EEG datasets without the need to install any software, develop learning algorithms, or purchase expensive high performance computing hardware.